 - In normal consultations.
 Most people do not perform minor surgery during the course of normal consultations, except perhaps the injection or aspiration of joints and such techniques.

 - At a dedicated session.
 It can be better to ask the patient to return to a dedicated session in a specific room with the equipment set up and, in the case of liquid nitrogen, with a fresh supply of the material to hand.

-The question of informed consent is discussed in the separate Consent to Treatment and Consent to Treatment in Children articles.
+The question of informed consent is discussed in the separate Consent to Treatment and Consent to Treatment in Children articles, both dealing with mental capacity and mental health legislation.
 Informed consent requires full information on the proposed treatment, alternatives and possible complications including, for example, a measured opinion about the cosmetic result.
 Standardised information sheets can be useful.

 The following techniques form the basis of minor surgery provision under additional services:

 - Sometimes lesions are so superficial that they can be removed without any need for local anaesthetic.
 It is required for cautery but should not be used with cryotherapy.